gekkekoe/esphome-ecodan-hp/asgard/manual.md

 - [ ] Asgard is connected to your home Wi-Fi (dashboard loads via `ecodan-heatpump.local/dashboard`)
 - [ ] A static IP is reserved for Asgard (recommended)
 - [ ] (Optional) **Operating Mode** is set to `Heat Flow Temperature` (or `Cool Flow Temperature`) when using Auto Adaptive
-- [ ] (Optional) Auto adaptive Wizard completed — or the Settings tab configured manually
+- [ ] (Optional) Setup Wizard completed — or the Settings tab configured manually
 - [ ] **Room Temp Source** matches your actual sensor wiring (VT / DS18B20 / MRC / REST API)
 - [ ] **Max / Min Flow** bounds are set for your system
 - [ ] **DHW setpoint** matches your tank configuration